Clinical & Counseling Psychology

 |Hispanic or Latino||3,014|

-Americans aren’t the only ones with an interest in Clinical Psychology.
+Clinical Psychology appeals to people across the globe.
 About 2.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea